 Track 9.
 Geomorphology, Geography, Soil Science, Glaciology, Geoarchaeology, Geoheritage

 University of Urbino Carlo Bo, Italy

 Dr. Davide Baioni worked at the University of Madeira (Portugal), University of Urbino (Italy) and University of Parma (Italy).
-Actually he belongs to the Department of Applied Sciences at the University of Urbino “Carlo Bo”, where he is Professor of Remote Sensing and Geomorphometry.
-Dr. Baioni got a PhD in Earth Science at the University of Urbino “Carlo Bo” in 2007 defending a Thesis about the Geomorphological and morphotectonic analysis and plio-quaternary evolution of the drainage basins located in Marche-Romagna area (Central Italy).
-After that he has gained experiences in various sectors of the geomorphologic fields, such as, Tectonic geomorphology, Environmental geology and Planetary geomorphology.
-In particular, in the last 15 years he has dedicated himself to the study of the geomorphology of Mars with particular regard to karst landforms.
-He has been active member in scientific projects of regional to international interest and he is author of more than 110 works published in scientific journal and presented at conferences and/or international meetings.
-In particular, some paper regarding Mars Geology and Geomorphology are cited in the Encyclopedia of Planetary Landforms edited by Springer.
-In his keynote at the 3rd CAJG Dr. Baioni will talk about the study of karst landforms on Mars, highlighting the general aspects, similarities with terrestrial forms, geological, paleo-climatic and possible astrobiological significance.
+Currently, he works in the Department of Applied Sciences at the University of Urbino “Carlo Bo”, where he is Professor of Remote Sensing and Geomorphometry.
+Dr. Baioni received a PhD in Earth Science from the University of Urbino “Carlo Bo” in 2007 defending a thesis about geomorphological and morphotectonic analysis and plio-quaternary evolution of the drainage basins located in the Marche-Romagna area (Central Italy).
+Subsequently, he gained experience in various sectors of the geomorphologic fields, such as, tectonic geomorphology, environmental geology and planetary geomorphology.
+In particular, in the last 15 years, he has dedicated himself to the study of the geomorphology of Mars with a particular focus on karst landforms.
+He has been actively involved in scientific projects of regional to international interest and he is author of more than 110 works published in scientific journals and has presented at several conferences and/or international meetings.
+In particular, his papers on the geology of Mars and geomorphology are cited in the Encyclopedia of Planetary Landforms edited by Springer.
+In his keynote speech at the 3rd CAJG, Dr. Baioni will talk about the study of karst landforms on Mars, their general aspects, similarities with terrestrial forms, and their geological, paleo-climatic and possible astrobiological significance.